TeaCommerce/Tea-Commerce-Documentation/docs/changelog/3.x/README.md

 <change-log-item change-type="Improved">Improved Cache performance by moving to ConcurrentDictionary over the old List + Lock approach</change-log-item>
 <change-log-item change-type="Improved">Stripe now updated to the latest version</change-log-item>
 <change-log-item change-type="Improved">Stripe one-time payment provider now uses a synchronous approach so no need for webhooks <br />(<strong>NB</strong> provider settings may have changed so please read the <a href="/3.4.0/payment-providers/stripe/">docs</a> before upgrading)</change-log-item> </change-log-item>
-<change-log-item change-type="Improved">Stripe subscription payment provider now requires manual webhook registration rather than the "magic" automatic registration <br />(<strong>NB</strong> provider settings may have changed so please read the <a href="/3.4.0/payment-providers/stripe-subscription/">docs</a> before upgrading)</change-log-item> </change-log-item>
+<change-log-item change-type="Improved">Stripe subscription payment provider now requires manual webhook registration rather than the auto-magic registration <br />(<strong>NB</strong> provider settings may have changed so please read the <a href="/3.4.0/payment-providers/stripe-subscription/">docs</a> before upgrading)</change-log-item> </change-log-item>
 </change-log>

 ## Version 3.3.2